-The consolidated financial statements of the Corporation for the year ended April 30, 2015, together with the auditors' report on those financial statements, have been mailed to the registered Shareholders of the Corporation and those Beneficial Shareholders who responded to the Corporation's supplemental mail list card.
+The consolidated financial statements of the Corporation for the year ended April 30, 2016, together with the auditors' report on those financial statements, have been mailed to the registered Shareholders of the Corporation and those Beneficial Shareholders who responded to the Corporation's supplemental mail list card.
+The unaudited financial statements of the Corporation for the interim period ended July 31, 2016 have been mailed to the Shareholders on the supplemental mail list.
 These financial statements are also available on the internet on the Corporation's SEDAR profile at www.sedar.com.